Non-Progressive UMN Lesion | GMFCS and Hip Surveillance

 Pathophysiology and Mechanisms

 - Periventricular Leukomalacia (PVL): Necrosis of white matter near lateral ventricles.
-Affects Medial fibers of Corticospinal tract (Legs > Arms).
-Classic cause of Spastic Diplegia in Premature infants.
+Affects medial fibres of the corticospinal tract (legs affected more than arms).
+Classic cause of Spastic Diplegia in premature infants.

 - Intraventricular Hemorrhage (IVH): Common in preterms.